Atlas200dk/sample_bodypose/README.md

     Enter the development board password when prompted for password.
 The default password of the development board is **Mind@123**

-4. Start Presenter Server.

-    **NOTE**: This step is required when the presenter server needs to be used for video or live display on the browser.
-Otherwise, skip this step.
+4. Start Presenter Server, if you need to view the detection results using presenter server for the live input or video source, otherwise, skip this step.

     Execute the following command to start the Presenter Server in the background.